-The individualized major is an alternative that allows A.S. students to replace the Business and Leadership major by creating a major from at least 30 credits of selected courses within a single academic discipline that is more directly applicable to their individual educational and/or career goals.
-Consult a CAPS student success advisor to learn more.
+The individualized major is an alternative that allows A.S. students to replace the Business and Leadership major by creating a major from at least 30 credits of selected courses within a single academic discipline that is more directly applicable to their individual educational and/or career goals, and 30 credits from the goal areas as defined for the Associate of Science degree.
+Consult a CAPS Student Success Advisor to learn more.